DrielisonLopes/DrielisonLopes/README.md

 - 🌱 Constantly expanding my knowledge in HTML, CSS, JavaScript, JQuery, React, Next.js, Node.js, and more!
 - 👨🏻‍💻 Passionate about sharing my knowledge and helping aspiring programmers get started.
 - 💬 Feel free to reach out to me for assistance or any questions you may have ;)
+- 🎮 I have a list of more than 500 games that I've successfully completed on different platforms (Nitendo, PS, Mobile...)

 <div>
   <a href ="mailto:drielisonl@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>